Gowa2017/gitbook-plugin-graphviz/README.md

 | --- | --- |
 | `format` | Output format.
 Can be: `svg`, `xdot`, `plain`, `json`. |
 | `engine` | Graphviz engine to be used.
 Can be: `dot`, `circo`, `neato`, `osage`, `twopi`. |

+# Bug

+Whe use with **meriamd** V8, the node's style is overrided by mermaid's style.